 Welders may be expected to carry heavy materials and endure long periods of standing or squatting.

 Welders should have the technical skills required to use automated, semi-automated, and handheld machinery.

 The first step to starting a welding career is to get a high school diploma with a concentration in subjects like math, shop, and science.
 The American Welding Society suggests that students have a well-rounded high school experience.

 While certification isn’t a necessary step to launch your career in welding, it will definitely make a difference with the type of jobs you are offered.
 For specialized welding skills, like arc welding, you may need to get certified.

 Welders can work in manufacturing, specialty trade contracting, and repair and maintenance.
 After you get a high school diploma and get certified, you can start applying for jobs in the field.

 How Much Does a Welder in Florida Make?

-According to the U.S Bureau of Labor Statistics, the mean annual wage for welders, brazers, cutters, and solderers is $39,660.
-As of May 2018, 13,890 people were employed in this industry in Florida alone.
-Job growth on the national level is expected to be 6% – adding new 22,500 jobs in the industry from 2016 to 2026.
+According to the U.S Bureau of Labor Statistics, the mean annual wage in 2020 for welders, brazers, cutters, and solderers in Florida is $43,780.
+As of May 2020, 13,510 people were employed in this industry in Florida alone.